omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

  - Negative immediate values
  - x0 consistently storing 32'b0

-Addresses `0` to `127` are allocated for instruction memory and the remaining addresses `128` - `255` are allocated for data memory, allowing us to have a total of 32 instructions in one sequence as memory is byte addressable.
+Addresses `0` - `127` are allocated for instruction memory and the remaining addresses `128` - `255` are allocated for data memory, allowing us to have a total of 32 instructions in one sequence as memory is byte addressable.

 ## Instruction Sequences Used for Testing:
  ### All R-type, branching when equal, lw, and sw: